How Many Pageviews Do I Need for Google Adsense? How Much Money Can I Make?

 You can start earning pennies with Adsense with just a few hundred visitors a month.

-But how much traffic do you need to start generating real money?
+But how much traffic do you need to start generating real money online?
 Like $1,000 a month or more?

 Based on the Adsense income calculator, you'd need close to 100,000 visitors a month to make a minimum of $1,000 a month in most niches.